camunda/camunda-tf-eks-module/README.md

 Terraform module which creates AWS EKS (Kubernetes) resources with an opinionated configuration targeting Camunda 8, an AWS Aurora RDS cluster and an OpenSearch domain.

 **⚠️ Warning:** This project is not intended for production use but rather for demonstration purposes only.
 There are no guarantees or warranties provided.
+As such certain Terraform configuration warnings from Trivy have deliberately been ignored.
+For more details, see the [.trivyignore](./.trivyignore) file in the repository root.

 ## Documentation